Categories

 Black Impala ram with females

 There are no seasonal restrictions on an impala hunt in Eastern Cape, South Africa.
 However, the autumn rut is an optimal time to hunt for the best rams, as trophy impala with excellent trophy quality are most active within breeding herds.
-The best time to hunt Black Impala is during the rut in May.

-Nick Bowker Hunting offers Black Impala Hunting safari hunts year-round.
+Bowker Hunting offers Black Impala Hunting safari hunts year-round.
 These hunts take place on excellent concessions, known for their well-managed and prime hunting grounds.

 Black impala hunts are conducted in savanna and woodland areas, where impalas are most active during the early morning and cooler times of the day.
 Ambushes near known feeding areas and watering holes can increase the chances of a successful hunt.
+Impala are most active during the cooler times of the day, early morning and later in the afternoon.

 Black impala ram with common impala females